-Benefits Description You pay Note: The calendar year deductible applies ONLY when we say v below: "(calendar vear o deductible applies)".
-Inpatient hospital High Option Standard Option Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home (Note: Calendar year deductible applies.)
+Benefits Description You pay Note: The calendar year deductible applies ONLY when we say y below: "(calendar year o deductible applies)".
+Inpatient hospital High Option Standard Option Room and board, such as: Ward, semiprivate, or intensive care accommodation General nursing care Meals and special diets Note: We only cover a private room if we determine it to be medically necessary.
+Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
+The remaining balance is not a covered expense.
+If the hospital only has private rooms, we will cover the private room rate.
+Note: When the hospital bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.
+Other hospital services and supplies, such as: Operating, recovery and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Blood or blood plasma, if not donated or replaced Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Take-home items Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home (Note: Calendar year deductible applies.)
 Note: We base payment on whether the facility or a health care professional bills for the services or supplies.
 For example, when the hospital bills for its nurse anesthetists' services, we pay hospital benefits and when the anesthesiologist bills, we pay surgery benefits.
-Maternity care - Inpatient hospital Room and board, such as: Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: Here are some things to keep in mind: You do not need to precertify your normal delivery; see page 21 for other circumstances, such as extended stays for you or your baby.
+PPO: \$100 per admission copayment and 10% of the Plan allowance Non-PPO: \$300 per admission copayment and 25% of the Plan allowance plus the difference between the Plan allowance and the billed amount for other hospital services PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 35% of the Plan allowance plus the difference between the Plan allowance and the billed amount (calendar year deductible applies) Maternity care - Inpatient hospital Room and board, such as: Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets Note: Here are some things to keep in mind: You do not need to precertify your normal delivery; see page 22 for other circumstances, such as extended stays for you or your baby.
 You may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a cesarean delivery.
 We will cover an extended stay if medically necessary, but you must precertify.
-PPO: Nothing Non-PPO: Nothing for room and board; \$300 per admission copayment and 25% of the Plan allowance plus the difference between the Plan allowance and the billed amount for other hospital services PPO: Nothing Non-PPO: 35% of the Plan allowance plus the difference between the Plan allowance and the billed amount (calendar year deductible applies)
+PPO: Nothing Non-PPO: \$300 per admission copayment and 25% of the Plan allowance plus the difference between the Plan allowance and the billed amount for other hospital services PPO: Nothing Non-PPO: 35% of the Plan allowance plus the difference between the Plan allowance and the billed amount (calendar year deductible applies)